brightcode/fastest-csv/README.md

 # FastestCSV

-Fastest CSV class for MRI Ruby.
+Fastest CSV class for MRI Ruby and JRuby.
 Faster than faster_csv and fasterer-csv.

-Uses native C code to parse CSV lines.
-Not (yet) compatible with JRuby.
+Uses native C code to parse CSV lines in MRI Ruby and Java in JRuby.

 Supports standard CSV according to RFC4180.
 Not the so-called "csv" from Excel.